karx/karx.github.io/ESP/README.md

 Note here that the underlying framework is Arduino.

 * MicroPython
-MicroPython is a vibrant community of enthusiasts that have build this implementation of CPython Specs, tailored for these class of Processors
+MicroPython is a vibrant community of enthusiasts that have to build this implementation of CPython Specs, tailored for these class of Processors
 Python on device
 [Micropython](https://karx.github.io/Micropython)